-ACTSA is working to help bring about a fair, prosperous and equal Zimbabwe.
-We work in solidarity with the trade union movement and wider civil society for justice, rights and development for all Zimbabweans.
+ACTSA is working to eradicate poverty and support human rights in Zimbabwe.
+We work in solidarity with the trade union movement and wider civil society for rights, equality and development for all Zimbabweans.

 An end to human rights violations.

 The right of Zimbabwean people to shape the country’s new constitution.

 International support to rebuild and develop Zimbabwe based on clear evidence of the restoration of legitimate governance and human rights before aid to the government is resumed.

 Zimbabweans in Britain to have the right to work and education and to be able to return to Zimbabwe without loss of status in Britain.